 The operations of the Railroad also are subject to the regulations of the FRA and other federal and state agencies.
 In 2010, the FRA issued initial rules governing installation of Positive Train Control (PTC).
-PTC is a collision avoidance technology intended to override engineer controlled locomotives and stop train-to-train and overspeed accidents, misaligned switch derailments, and unauthorized entry to work zones.
-The Surface Transportation Extension Act of 2015 amended the Rail Safety Improvement Act to require implementation of PTC by the end of 2018, which deadline may be extended to December 31, 2020, provided certain other criteria are satisfied.
-On December 10, 2018, we received FRA approval for an alternative schedule to implement, test and refine our PTC during 2019-2020.
-As of December 31, 2019, PTC has been implemented and installed on 100 percent of our required rail lines, including required passenger train routes and interoperability efforts with other railroads will continue through 2020.
-Through 2019, we have invested approximately \$2.9 billion in the ongoing development of PTC.
-Final implementation of PTC will require us to adapt and integrate our system with other railroads whose implementation plan may be different than ours.
+PTC is a safety technology intended to prevent certain accidents caused by human error, such as train-to-train collisions, derailments caused by overspeed, movement of a train through a misaligned switch, and unauthorized movement of trains into work zones.
+The Surface Transportation Extension Act of 2015 amended the Rail Safety Improvement Act to require implementation of PTC by the end of 2018, which was extended to December 31, 2020.
+On December 10, 2018, we received FRA approval for an alternative schedule to implement, test, and refine our PTC system during 2019-2020.
+As of December 31, 2020, PTC has been implemented and installed on 100 percent of our required rail lines, including required passenger train routes, and interoperability has been established with all other PTC host and tenant railroads.
+Through 2020, we have invested approximately \$2.9 billion in the implementation and ongoing development of PTC.
+We are now moving to further leverage the PTC system through development and implementation of new operating technologies, such as fuel and in-train forces management systems.